tweag/ssh-participation/Readme.md

 This is a very simple SSH server for allowing users to easily participate in an interactive demo.
 It allows logging in with arbitrary usernames, creating a new user on-the-fly and giving the user a shell for it.
 A shared password among all users is used for authentication.

+:warning: Note that this was created hastily and as a consequence might have some problems

 ## Usage

 Enable the NixOS module with